 • Record Motions: Note all motions, who made and seconded them, and the outcomes of votes.

-• Detail Decisions and Actions: Document the decisions and actions agreed upon, including who is responsible and deadlines.
+• Detail Decisions and Actions: Document the decisions and actions agreed upon, including who is responsible and what the deadlines are.

 Step 4: Review and Revise After the Meeting